 The CCAP is administered by the Illinois Department of Human Services to provide low-income parents or parents transitioning from educational programs such as high school, college, etc. with child care services.
 The program is funded by state funds and block grants from the U.S. Department of Health and Human Services.

-Lee, Jackson, and McFarland allegedly submitted claims to the CCAP from March 2016 to April 2019 with false information about the parents’ eligibility and the type of services they provided.
+The defendants allegedly submitted claims to the CCAP from March 2016 to April 2019 with false information about the parents’ eligibility and the type of services they provided.

-The third indictment charges Hudson for operating a similar scheme from January 2009 to November 2019.
+The third indictment charges the fourth defendant for operating a similar scheme from January 2009 to November 2019.
 She allegedly submitted false information regarding parents’ eligibility as well as falsified information about the type of services and the extent of services her daycare business provided.
 She also made kickback payments to parents who claimed to be her clients, the indictment said.
 In total, she submitted claims for $734,000 and received an estimated $400,000 from the government, sources indicate.

 Each of the four women will receive a summons to appear for arraignment in court in Springfield.
 If convicted, they face a maximum statutory penalty of up to 20 years in prison for each count of mail fraud, wire fraud, and money laundering.

-As you can see, federal fraud charges carry severe penalties, which is why anyone accused of committing white collar offenses on a federal level should immediately contact an attorney who can explain what federal statutes apply to your particular case and help you build a good defense.
+As you can see, federal fraud charges carry severe penalties, which is why anyone accused of committing white-collar offenses on a federal level should immediately contact an attorney who can explain what federal statutes apply to your particular case and help you build a good defense.

 South Florida Fraud Defense Attorney